 In addition, the Miracle-Ear Foundation® is designed to support underserved Americans with a limited income and no other resources for hearing aids, such as insurance, Medicaid, VA, or other state or federal programs.
 Learn if you’re eligible for the Miracle-Ear Foundation.

 Out of 48 million Americans experiencing some degree of hearing loss, nearly 75% put off getting help.
-At Miracle-Ear, we believe in making hearing care affordable and accessible.
+At Miracle-Ear, we believe in making hearing care affordable and accessible even if you don't have hearing aid insurance.
 That’s why we offer hearing solutions to fit every budget.